HarshithaR-21/AI-powered-expense-management-system/Readme.md

-# AI-powered Expense Management System
+# AI-powered Expense Management System - Equishare

 AI-powered Expense Management System is a web application that helps groups of friends or colleagues easily split expenses, track payments, and settle up.
 It includes AI-generated summaries and insights to make expense tracking clearer and more actionable.